 - This paper works really well with wet folding.

-- The texture on the paper catches the light quite nicely making it excellent paper to photograph.
-A camera flash doesn’t really cause reflections and close up photos of models folded with this paper look really great.
+- The texture on the paper catches the light quite nicely, making it excellent paper to photograph.
+A camera flash doesn’t really cause reflections, and close-up photos of models folded with this paper look really great.

 - Kraft paper is perfect for practicing or testing out designs.